 Of the various surgical options to restore eyelid closure, eyelid springs provide the most natural and dynamic eyelid movement.
 Specialist Dr. Massry, MD, can determine the best treatment option for you during your consultation at the Facial Paralysis Institute in Los Angeles.

-Treating Incomplete Eye Closure Due to Facial Paralysis
+Treating Incomplete Eye Closures Due to Facial Paralysis with Eyelid Springs

 It is very important to treat incomplete eye closure caused by facial paralysis to protect the eye from damage.
 Without the ability to close the eyelid normally, the eye’s natural lubrication and protection systems no longer function, leaving the eye in harm’s way and often creating great discomfort in the patient.